 This Disney animated film provides examples of the following tropes:

-- Neither Bubba or Fenton/Gizmoduck appear in the movie.
+- Neither Bubba nor Fenton/Gizmoduck appear in the movie.

 - Flintheart Glomgold, Magica de Spell, and the Beagle Boys, the series' main villains, are absent too and instead get replaced with Merlock and Dijon.

-- Agony of the Feet: Launchpad giving a kick to the top of the pyramid buried under the sands after it trips up his camel.
+- Agony of the Feet: Launchpad gives a kick to the top of the pyramid buried under the sands after it trips up his camel.
 Predictably, this leads to a massive pain in the foot.

 - Air-Vent Passageway: While infiltrating the Money Bin, Webby has to crawl through the air vent into the security room and then open the door for the boys.